jon-jacky/Piety/doc/README.md

 **Piety** is a notional operating system to be written in Python.
   This directory contains some notes and documents.

-These documents discuss the Piety design:
+Piety design:

-- **analogies.md**, describes how elements of conventional operating systems are related to components of the Piety System.
+- **analogies.md**, describes how elements of conventional operating systems are related to components of the Piety system.

-- **modules.md**, explanation of the Piety repository modular structure and directory organization.
+- **modules.md**, explanation of the Piety modular structure and directory organization.

-- **pieces.md**, discusses the Python coding techniques we use to build up a Piety configuration from independent parts.
+- **pieces.md**, discusses Python coding techniques used to build up a Piety configuration from independent parts.

-These documents discuss the Piety project history:
+Piety project history:

 - **python3.md**, notes about the conversion from Python 2 to Python 3.

-These documents discuss background and related work:
+Background and related work:

 - **gracle_excerpts.txt**, notes about a report on the proposed Gracle operating system.